June 11, 2020

 By knowing a driver’s exact location, you can either easily reroute them to the closest shop for a repair or can send a maintenance crew or tow truck directly to them.
 This ability to quickly and accurately respond to breakdowns means that you can reduce downtime and get your fleet back to work.
 Also, drivers won’t have to wait long hours off the side of the road, which can potentially put them at risk for collisions.

-Outside of taking these mandatory breaks, encourage drivers to always prioritize their safety and the safety of other motorists while on the road.
+Outside of taking these mandatory breaks, encourage drivers to always prioritise their safety and the safety of other motorists while on the road.
 This means encouraging your drivers to take additional breaks while en route if they are feeling sleepy or impaired in any way.
 Although this may require additional time taken out of their “On-Duty” period, it could play a significant part in reducing at-fault accidents due to fatigue.
 This not only keeps your drivers safer but helps you reduce accident-related costs.

-An important part of building a safety-first culture is incentivizing and rewarding drivers who embody good driving habits and practices.
+An important part of building a safety-first culture is incentivising and rewarding drivers who embody good driving habits and practices.
 One of the easiest ways to ensure safety in your fleet is through building out coaching and rewards programs.
 By introducing dash cams to your fleet, you can use real footage to actually show drivers how to improve their safety on the road.

 Samsara’s dual-facing AI dash cams capture both external and in-cab footage.
 Plus, they integrate with our Vehicle Gateway, so it’s easy to detect when a driver brakes too hard, accelerates too fast, or turns too harshly.
 When one of these events is detected, you can receive a text or email notification.
 In that notification, you’ll have immediate access to footage of the event.
 You can review this footage with drivers to coach them on safer driving practices.
-And for on-the-go training, our dual-facing dash cams offer optional in-cab audio alerts for speeding and more, so you can minimize risk in real time.
+And for on-the-go training, our dual-facing dash cams offer optional in-cab audio alerts for speeding and more, so you can minimise risk in real-time.